Your Missed Rust Class

 Futures are stateful§

 To solve this problem, futures are designed as “functions with state”.
-For any variable that crosses a .await
+Any variable that crosses a .await

-Let’s have a look at the actual future generated by the compiler for the example above:
+Let’s have a look at the real future generated by the compiler for the example above!

 To generate this for yourself, run this: